 Charged with making sure the baby animals were fed each hour, myself and the other volunteers also took baby bats, a lively jackdaw, and swarms of young pigeons under our wing.
 As a species, pigeons can’t seem to catch a break.
 They’re universally despised, perpetually starving, and their babies aren’t cute.
 The scraggly, googly-eyed and unfortunately testicular teen pigeons at Pavlov would make anyone feel better about their ugly adolescence.
 Feeding them was a joyless job that involved prising open their tiny beaks and depositing syringes full of seeds down their throats.
 But despite my intuitive aversion to what feels like force-feeding, it’s the only way to mimic what their parents do for them in the wild.

 Sanctuary leader Zbyšek quickly won the hearts of volunteers with his reserved manner but gentle paternalism towards the animals.
 One afternoon I caught him patiently bottle-feeding the baby deer.
+Eventually, the deer will be able to eat out of a feeder, like those on Feedthatgame.com, but for now, they need hand feeding because they’re so young.
 After a few moments of me hovering awkwardly, he beckoned me over.
 I felt like the chosen one: he rarely spoke or made eye contact.
 Him not speaking English and me not speaking Czech, we cobbled the two together, plus a bit of German for good measure, as he detailed the plight of the little fawns scrambling for milk at our knees.
 A mistake that many people make is to “rescue” fawns when they find them alone in the woods, and that’s how one of the young deer came to be at the sanctuary.
 In fact, mother deer always leave their fawns alone in a hidden location and return to find them later.

 Despite his wealth of animal knowledge, Zbyšek was a man of few words.
 Speaking to him later through a translator, I asked him why he loved animals so much.
 He just smiled and shrugged.
 “Why not?”
 Luckily, I quickly discovered the secret to getting information about Zbyšek: ask his fiancée.